josephwright/josephwright.github.io/_posts/2018-12-09-floating-point-calculations-in-latex.md

 we can use expressions, and we also get [reasonable performance](https://tex.stackexchange.com/q/463554) (Bruno Le Floch worked hard on this aspect).
-The other thing to note is that the FPU is intended to match behaviour specified in the [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) standard, and that the team have a set of tests to try to make sure things work as expected.
+The other thing to note is that the FPU is intended to match behaviour specified in the [decimal IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) standard, and that the team have a set of tests to try to make sure things work as expected.